sankarguruatgit/technicalassessment/README.md

-Emirates technical assessment:
+Emirates Technical assessment:

- This sample project contains two Rest API end points, the project is developed by using Java88, Spring Boot Rest, Spring Boot Web, spring @Scheduled
+ This is a sample project which contains two Rest API end points.
+This project is developed by using Java8, Spring Boot Rest, Spring Boot Web, Spring @Scheduled, in- memory H2 database.

 Building a Project :
 To build a project to run command mvn clean install in the project directory